jtwray/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

-1. Describe the biggest difference between `.forEach` & `.map`.
+Describe the biggest difference between .forEach & .map.

+	foreach allows a callback to mutate the original array. map does not allow the originial array to be mutated it will create a new array and in this new array store the results of passing the original array elements through a callback

-2. What is the difference between a function and a method?
+What is the difference between a function and a method?

+	a method is a function that happens to be the value of an object's key:value pair or a method is a property of an object.

-3. What is closure?
+What is closure?

+	closure is the scope within a functions curly brackets; it defines what items see and have access to each other. items of the same scope see each other and can reach up and out of their lexical scope to define variables but not deeper down into further enclosed scopes. closure allows Javascript to emulate private methods seen in Java where the private methods can ony be called by other methods of the same class.

-4. Describe the four rules of the 'this' keyword.
+Describe the four rules of the 'this' keyword.

+	1implicit binding: the most common form of binding this to object.
+Use implicit binding of the keyword 'this' with objects, properties, keys, and methods. whenever a function is invoked with a preceding 'dot' '.' the object before that dot is 'this. this.property ,this.method, this.key

+	2explicit binding:use explicit binding with functions. explicit this binding is used with the methods '.call' , '.bind' , & '.apply'. explicit binding takes the value of this and redefines it , directing it explicitly at another object that the original implicit binding.

+	3global binding: Global binding is the default binding of this. when you dont define this otherwise and call it the global or window binding occurs.
+	Global biding of this will log the whole of the javascript language in object form.

+	4new binding: New binding of this occurs when creating a new object by invoking a constructor function. the specific instance of the object created and returned by the constructor function is the value of this. this assigns to the new object.

-5. Why do we need super() in an extended class?
+Why do we need super() in an extended class?

+	it replaces the object.create(this,class) syntax
+    super gives a child class access to all of the methods defined in the parent class without causing the memory burdens of defining methods within an object as in psuedoclassical inheritance without prototypes. the methods live on the prototype in class inheritance using class, extends, and super

 ## Project Set up